bleaktwig/yuadrem-wiki/docs/index.md

 the tax and penalty applied to trade in those regions.
 This map is proof of the healthy state of maritime travel and trade during the golden age.*

-Yuadrem is a supercontinent, the only such landmass in the world Darhoc.
+Yuadrem is a supercontinent, the only such landmass in the world, Darhoc<!-- TODO.
+Link. -->.
 The topography is varied, split by four different mountain ranges.
 Due to its large extension from north to south, the climate and ecology vary widely, from the tundras of Stinos to the rainforests of Drejek.